Jcasa08/prevent-aware/README.md

 ![screenshot](readme-images/navbar-mobile2.png)

 ### Footer
-- Footer is a simple design with contact details and social links
+- Footer is a simple design with contact details and social links and a newsletter modal

 ![screenshot](readme-images/footer.png)